Is the Self-Serve Beer Tap System the Future for the Hospitality Industry?

 - Eliminates sampling for free (costly for businesses) as customers pay by the ounce for everything they sample

 - Decreases staffing needs

-In short, the self-serve technology system completely changes the economics of owning a restaurant, brewery or bar.
-Customers wait less and buy more, every ounce is accounted for, and less staff are required.
+In short, the self-serve technology system completely changes the economics of owning a restaurant, brewery, or bar.
+Customers wait less and buy more, every ounce is accounted for, and fewer staff are required.
 Ultimately, the self-pour system allows to increase serving capacity and increases the bar staff efficiency.